 On October 21, 1980, the general issued a decree: “we will adopt the national country flag which will be made of silk, or canvas, eight feet long and six wide, divided by diagonal lines into four fields, both upper and lower ends will be white, and the sides will be red..”

 Accordingly, the first Peruvian flag had this shape:

 Rumors of San Martin’s declaration of Independence soon reached the ears of Spaniards.
-Royalists became nervous, terrified and anxious.
+Royalists became confused, terrified and anxious.
 Months later, Spaniards abandoned Lima in droves.
 San Martin invaded Lima, in June 1821.

 At times, words have more power than the most lethal weapon and army.𝔖